bareb0w/satchelone-to-google-calendar/README.md

 ## Limitations

 - The satchelone calendar only shows about 3 weeks worth of lessons you will need to set the script to run periodically (about once a week)
+- The auth token is only valid for ~1 month which will need to be manually replace after it expires

 ## Warnings